 The vibration frequency and amplitude of a machine tend to change linearly.
-The vibration level is an indication of its condition, and changes in vibration serve as a sign of decline in its operating efficiency, communicating a need for maintenance — I.E., poor balance, misalignment, or looseness.
+The vibration level indicates its condition, and changes in vibration serve as a sign of decline in its operating efficiency, communicating a need for maintenance — I.E., poor balance, misalignment, or looseness.
 Therefore, understanding the mechanics of machines and knowing when maintenance is needed can drastically reduce the probability of faults in machines.

 One example would be the machinery involved in mining.
 Workers are deployed underground to use explosives or vibrating machines for exploration, often putting themselves at a high risk of injuries and death.
 Due to constant heavy rotation, these industrial machines are often subjected to extreme vibration levels when in use.
 With the machines running at full capacity for extended periods, they are naturally prone to experiencing faults.
 Therefore, mining companies must carry out frequent inspections and maintenance of their machines.

-In general, OpsWatch can be applied to a wide range of applications, including construction.
+In general, the OpsWatch can be applied to a wide range of applications, including construction.

-Tunnel monitoring – Monitoring vibration during construction is to identify possible rockburst phenomena (small earthquake caused by the excavation process), preventing an unnecessary accident from happening.
+Monitoring vibration during construction is to identify possible rockburst phenomena (small earthquakes caused by the excavation process), preventing an unnecessary accident from happening.

-Building monitoring – Monitoring the vibration of the surrounding building is significant in new construction sites.
-This ensures there is no structural damage, ensuring the safety and comfort of the people living and working.
+Monitoring the vibration of the surrounding building is significant in new construction sites.
+This ensures no structural damage, safety, and the comfort of the people living and working.